adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 ## Test #5 - Overlay some rules

 Hopefully the value of the DOT is starting to become clear.
 You may start to imagine new rules that you would like to implement.
-Or you may notice a rule and decide, after very careful consideration, that you want to change the value being tested, silence it (usually not recommended), or change its severity.
+Or you may notice a rule and decide—after very careful consideration—that you want to change the `value`, `ruleValue` or `filterValue` being tested, silence it (usually not recommended), or change its severity.
 Let's see how to do that.

 The DOT allows the user to extend the core rules.
 To create a new rule, first review the properties of a rule by reviewing [the official specifications](https://github.com/adobe/aem-dispatcher-optimizer-tool/tree/main/core#rules)